On a Cop Show

-- Also happens quite a bit on CSI NY with Stella's psycho boyfriends, perps seeking revenge on Mac (and one shooting him nearly to death), the ep where Hawkes is framed for murder,the deaths of Aiden and Angell and Danny taking heat for one of his rookies shooting an unarmed man during his stint as sergeant.
+- Happens on CSI NY with Stella's psycho boyfriends, perps seeking revenge on Mac (and one shooting him nearly to death), the ep where Hawkes is framed for murder,the deaths of Aiden and Angell and Danny taking heat for one of his rookies shooting an unarmed man during his stint as sergeant.

 - CSI: Miami had it as well.
 Speed was killed in season 3, Ryan's been in trouble several times, and naturally, with Horatio a few times.

-- Subverted by Monk: The Captain's girlfriend really did do it.
+- Subverted.
+The Captain's girlfriend really did do it.

 - On NCIS, members of the cast are frequently under suspicion and sometimes even arrested:

 - In one episode, Tony DiNozzo is under suspicion as a serial killer; his evidence was planted by a criminal he helped convict.